Quick Answer

 Cost of Living in Cyprus vs Western Europe: City-by-City Comparison

-Cost of living varies significantly within Cyprus and between Cyprus and the Western European cities most expats are coming from.
+Cost of living in Cyprus is 20-35% lower than Western Europe for most expense categories, though housing varies by location.
 The data below reflects 2026 averages based on publicly available indices and expat community reports.

 CityRent 1BR (city centre)Groceries/monthUtilities/monthTotal (without rent)